Brandon Perea: Career

 Perea was discovered by a talent manager at a skating convention in Las Vegas, who asked him to audition for a movie.
 Although he did not get the role, it eventually led to his first gig years later.
 Perea began his acting career playing Alfonso "French" Sosa on the Netflix mystery drama series The OA.
 He continued in this role from 2016 to the show's cancellation in 2019.
 He also had his first minor movie role in the 2016 comedy drama Dance Camp, which was released onto Youtube Red.

 In 2020, Perea had a guest star role in DC's Doom Patrol television series as the Terrible Doctor Tyme, a clock-headed villain who uses a time-altering space mineral to throw roller disco parties.

 In 2022, he was cast as Romy Faith in the drama The Faith of Long Beach, set to be directed by Eric Amadio.
 As of 2024, the film is still in pre-production and unclear if it will continue.

 Perea got his breakout role in 2022 with Jordan Peele's American western science fiction horror film, Nope.
 His co-stars included Daniel Kaluuya, Keke Palmer, and Steven Yeun.
 Peele originally wrote the character of Angel Torres as a "happy-go-lucky" geek-like character until Perea was cast as the character, who wanted to expand upon the character and portray him as more grounded.
 Peele, who found Perea's audition portrayal more compelling, altered and expanded the script to create a larger character for him.
 Perea was praised for his performance, being named a "scene stealer" for his comedic relief and depth.
 Screen Rant's Ben Kendrick called his portrayal of Angel Torres a "stand-out" among the supporting cast.
 The performance earned him a selection as a Breakthrough Artist at the 2022 BAFTA's.

 In 2024, Perea portrayed tornado wrangler Boone in the summer blockbuster Twisters, a stand-alone sequel to the 1996 film.
 He starred alongside Daisy Edgar-Jones, Glen Powell, and Anthony Ramos.
 He also had a small role in the 2024 horror suspense film Amp House Massacre, playing Niko.

-He is set to appear in Kogonada's romantic fantasy film A Big Bold Beautiful Journey, alongside Margot Robbie and Colin Farrell.
-The film is to release September 19, 2025.
+IN 2025, he appeared in Kogonada's romantic fantasy film A Big Bold Beautiful Journey, alongside Margot Robbie and Colin Farrell.